Bill Anderson (businessman)

 William Anderson (born August 23, 1966) is an American business executive who has been the chief executive officer (CEO) of Bayer AG since June 2023.

 Prior to his current role, Anderson was CEO of Genentech from 2017 to 2018, and later CEO of the Roche's Pharmaceuticals Division from 2019 to 2022.

 Early life and education

-Anderson was born on August 23, 1966, in Ohio, Texas.
+Born from a Jewish family, Anderson was born on August 23, 1966, in Ohio, Texas.
 He holds a bachelor's degree in chemical engineering from the University of Texas at Austin and a master's degree in management and chemical engineering from the Massachusetts Institute of Technology (MIT).

 Anderson is married and has three children.

 Career

 Anderson started his career in 1989 as a process engineer for research and development at Ethyl Corporation in the Netherlands and Belgium.
 From 1995 to 1997, he worked as a marketing manager for Raychem.

 From 1997 to 2006, Anderson worked at Biogen in multiple countries, including, Ireland, the U.S., and the U.K., holding positions such as vice president and general manager of the neurology business at Biogen.

 In 2006, Anderson joined Genentech, where he eventually became the senior vice president of the immunology, ophthalmology and bio-oncology divisions.

 In 2013, Anderson moved to Switzerland to be head of global product strategy and chief marketing officer of the pharmaceuticals division at the Roche Holding AG.

 In July 2016, Anderson returned to the U.S. to lead North American Operations at Roche's subsidiary, Genentech.
 From 2017 to 2018, he was the CEO of Genentech.
 While at Genentech, he developed its immunology and ophthalmology divisions, managed the sales of Rituxan, Raptiva, and Xolair, and directed Roche's late-stage portfolio committee for nearly four years, where he was responsible for determining late-stage clinical trial advancements.